M-arcus/cloudron-docs/docs/documentation/apps/roundcube.md

 ## Default Setup

 Roundcube is pre-configured for use with Cloudron Email.

-As such, Roundcube has to be installed on a domain that has email enabled.
+## Multi-domain Setup

-Users can login with their Cloudron username and password to access their mailbox.
-Aliases can be added as indentities under the settings.
+Users can login with their email and password to access their mailbox.
+If the Cloudron has two domains, `example1.com` and `example2.com`, the user can login using `user@example1.com` and `user@example2.com`.
+Aliases can be added as identities under Roundcube settings.

-!!! note "Multiple domains"
-    Cloudron does not support using the same roundcube installation for multiple domains.

 ## Vacation Email